 The answers of course won't come from me.
 They come from an esteemed panel that we've gathered here at Roswell Park.
 And we'll start over here on my right, and that is Dr. Jessica Young.
 Dr. Young, thank you for being here.

 Dr. Young: Thanks for having us.

-Tim: And you are a breast surgeon, also the Director of the Breast Cancer Risk Assessment and Prevention Program here at Roswell Park Cancer Institute.
+Tim: And you are a breast surgeon, also the Director of the Breast Cancer Risk Assessment and Prevention Program here at Roswell Park Comprehensive Cancer Center.
 Thanks again.
 And by your side, Dr. Ermelinda Bonaccio.
 Dr. Bonaccio, thanks for being on the panel today.

 Dr. Bonaccio: It's my pleasure, thank you.

 Tim: Director of Mammography Center here at Roswell Park, also an assistant professor in the Department of Diagnostic Radiology here at Roswell Park.
 Thanks for your time.
 Over here on my left, Dr. Christine Ambrosone, professor of Oncology; Chair, Department of Cancer Prevention and Control at the Division of Cancer Prevention and Population Sciences.
 Lot of words, Dr. Ambrosone.

 Dr. Ambrosone: Many.
 And a lot of work, too.